PombertLab/SYNY/README.md

 ##### Running SYNY:

 SYNY can be run from the command line with the `run_syny.pl` master script.
 In the command line below, no gap is allowed (`gap 0`) during gene cluster inferences.
 Here, both pairwise (`pair`) and concatenated (`cat`) Circos plots are produced using `--circos all`.
-In the concatenated plots, `JEC21` is used as the desired reference and `cryptococcus` as the output file prefix.
+In the concatenated plots, `JEC21` is used as the reference and `cryptococcus` as the output file prefix.
 Note that when comparing several genomes, the concatenated plots can quickly become too dense for legibility.

 ```Bash
 SYNY=~/SYNY_CRYPT_ALL   ## Replace by desired SYNY output directory